 Intelligence is a population property.
 Certainly practice (trial-and-error) is fundamental for learning.
 However, humans learn things from others, improve and transmit them to the next generation, leading to a cultural accumulation that can not be developed by a single individual during her lifetime.
 Culture is information distributed in individuals that is transmitted through imitation and other forms of social learning.
 By social learning we refer to long-term changes in behavior caused by stimuli derived from observation or interaction with other individuals.
 Social and neural systems have similar characteristics of information processing: both are a network of elements; memory and learning are distributed processes; they are robust to death and constant failures of their individuals; intelligence, cognitive or cultural, are emergent properties of the interaction of its elements.

+In the lab we study learning at human communities.
 We search social factors that favor individual learning, and we seek to understand the computational properties of cultural information systems.